mesosphere/dcos-kubernetes-quickstart/README.md

 - [ ] Non-disruptive Kubernetes version upgrades

 In the future, we will be open-sourcing the underlying Kubernetes framework code.
 Stay tuned for details.

-For more details, please see the [docs folder](docs) as well was the official [service docs](https://docs.mesosphere.com/service-docs/beta-kubernetes/0.3.0-1.7.10-beta)